Contravention Code 21

 Includes details of example cases won.

 1. A suspension is usually marked by a yellow triangular sign, which gives details including the dates/ time/ and area suspended.
 Local authorities must give as much notice as possible that a bay is to be suspended.
 Usually at least 7 days and quite often 14 days.
 However they can suspend the bays quicker in the case of an emergency.
 If you are going on holiday it is always a good idea to leave your car keys with a neighbour in case the bay where you have parked becomes suspended.
 If you return from holiday to find your car with a PCN or removed, then the local authority should demonstrate why they did not provide more notice.
 If little notice was given then your PCN may be cancelled and any tow away costs refunded.
-Sometimes local authorities will simply move your car to a neighbouring street.
+Sometimes local authorities will simply move your car to a neighbouring street without penalty.

 Below we show diagrams of the signs and lines which must be in situ by law and much more information that will help you decide whether to appeal against your penalty charge notice.